-Apply G322L Versilube (or equivalent) thermal compound) to the heatsink SCR mounting surface.
-7. (continued)
+Apply G322L Versilube® lubricant equivalent) thermal compound to the heatsink SCR mounting surface.

 Assemble SCR to heatsink as was done originally and tighten the SCR stud nut.
-The nut for 1/4" stud mounted SCR's should be torqued to 30 lb-in.
+The nut for 1/4"stud mounted SCR's should be torqued in 30 lb.-in.
 Solder the cathode and gate leads to the new SCR.